 It can be awkward to think about what you want to say to your young one about drunk driving, but it’s something each parent must do in order to help educate kids on the risks for injury and death.
 Studies have proven children who grow up in no-use households with strong messages are less likely to drive after consuming drugs and alcohol.

-The Washington, D.C. personal injury attorneys at Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP helps victims of drunk driving accidents.
+The Maryland personal injury attorney team at Koonz McKenney Johnson & DePaolis LLP helps victims of drunk driving accidents.
+Contact us today for a free consultation.